 |2018||Oxted & Limpsfield CC||Girls and Juniors development|

 |2018||Weybridge Vandals CC||Emergency equipment|

 |2018||Woking & Horsell CC||Emergency Equipment|

-15 Clubs have been supported with grants awarded totalling £13,150 so far with an average grant of around £900 per club.
+15 Clubs were supported with grants awarded totalling £13,150 with an average grant of around £900 per club.
 4 clubs were rejected for incomplete applications or applications not relevant to the criteria.

 The Championship committee along with Surrey CCC will determine whether to approve the grant, upon application.
 Grants, upon approval, will be paid immediately to qualifying schemes within Clubs.